NicoOhler/Notes/Data Science and AI/Knowledge Representation/Vektors as KR.md

 # Vektors as KR
 + Vectors as numeric, non-symbolic representation of complex entities
+	+ complex entity becomes a set of finite number
+	+ no longer express general knowledge
+		+ hidden within choice of entities and features
 + relevant characteristics have to be chosen
 	+ representable as real numbers
 	+ ideally easily computable